10 Helpful Hints for Spiral Staircase Installation

 When installing a new staircase, there are many things you have to take into consideration before getting started that will help to make the process easy and seamless.
 Whether you are completely removing and replacing your stairs or making some simple adjustments, the following helpful hints will help you along the way.

 1. Plan.
 It is important to know what you want to do with your stairs before you get started.
 Plan out what the stairs will look like, and what work needs to be done to make that happen.
 Are you removing all of your original stairs?
 What walls will be affected by the renovation?
 How will you cover the original floor?

 2. Learn.
 Knowing the basics of a staircase will get you far in the installation process.
 You should be able to distinguish between treads and railings and understand how the base of the stairs supports the entire staircase.
 It could also be helpful to look for spiral staircase kits that provide everything you need to make the process smooth and more efficient.

 3. Tidy Up.
 To minimize mess, have everything in your house covered and protected.
 This will minimize the damage to your valuables and make it easier to work on the installation.
 If at all possible, try to limit the amount of sawing and actual building of the staircase that is done indoors.
 The more you can do outdoors, the easier it will be to clean up after the installation.

 5. Measuring.
 Having all of your measurements and numbers lined up is critical for a staircase installation.
-Not only for the aesthetic value, but for the safety and security of the staircase having to handle daily traffic.
+Not only for the aesthetic value but the safety and security of the staircase has to handle daily traffic.